Nes280/WorkflowLirmm/README.md

 ## Deployed on Advanse

-### How to update the war
+### How to update the war on Advanse Server

 * `git pull` the project
 * `mvn clean package` to package the poroject in a war with maven
 * Go to http://advanse.lirmm.fr:4848, log with credentials, go to application and deploy the new war
 * Go to http://advanse.lirmm.fr:8081/sentiment-analysis-webpage/index

-### To make it work
+### Quick "how make it work" on Advanse server

 Here what you have to check to make sure the application works:

-* Postgres DB well defined and created.
-Setup address in https://github.com/Nes280/sentiment-analysis-webpage/blob/master/src/main/java/fr/lirmm/db/BaseDeDonnee.java#L28 (For advanse it is 193.49.110.38:5432)
+* You need to have a Postgres DB well defined and created.
+Setup address in https://gite.lirmm.fr/advanse/sentiment-analysis-webpage/blob/master/src/main/java/fr/lirmm/db/BaseDeDonnee.java#L29 (For advanse it is 193.49.110.38:5432)
-* resources files added to the Payara docker container
-* `asadmin start-domain payaradomain` have been run in the Payara docker container
-* Connection pool created in Payara

-To set it right refer to the following sections

-### Payara on Docker

-`docker ps` to check if the container is running (the payaraserver image with the name "furious_turing")

-* If not running:
+* `docker ps` to check if the container is running (the payaraserver image with the name "furious_turing").
+If not running:
 ```
 docker start furious_turing